Division of Heroes would imply too large of a group, and just doesn't have the same ring to it.

 Hotchkiss Light Tank taking effective fire: Another shot!?
 We're still alive!?

-Always Accurate Attack: Soviet mortar teams from 2 all have an ability gained from the first rank of veterancy which will fire a round that will always land on whatever direct location you ordered the ability on, being a bane to weapon teams that always must stand still to use their crewed-weapon.
+Always Accurate Attack: Soviet mortar teams from 2 all have an ability gained from the first rank of veterancy which will fire a round that will always land exactly wherever you targeted.
+Excellent against weapon teams, who must be stationary to fire their weapons and require time to pack up if they want to move after deploying.

 Amusing Injuries: After a Conscript squad from 2 finishes building a sandbag wall, the squad leader may precede reporting it's done with:

-The "Invasion of Normandy" campaign starts off with the D-Day landings, but the next mission takes place a few hours before.
+The "Invasion of Normandy" campaign starts off with the D-Day beach landings, but the next mission takes place a few hours before during the Airborne drops.

 2's campaign starts in the Battle of Stalingrad in 1942, then moves back to 1941 and continues on in chronological order from there.
 Justified, as all the campaign missions are Lev Isakovich's flashbacks and he remembers Stalingrad most vividly, while the subsequent flashbacks are due to Colonel Churkin's prompting.